 The sons of Merari: Mahli and Mushi.
 These are the families of the Levites according to their generations.
 20 Amram married his father’s sister Jochebed, and she bore him Aaron and Moses; and the length of Amram’s life was one hundred and thirty-seven years.

-Exodus 2:1 Now a man from the house of Levi went and married a daughter of Levi.
+Exodus 1:22 Then Pharaoh commanded all his people, saying, “Every son who is born, you are to throw into the Nile, but every daughter, you are to keep alive.” ~ Exodus 2:1 Now a man from the house of Levi went and married a daughter of Levi.
 2 And the woman conceived and gave birth to a son; and when she saw that he was beautiful, she hid him for three months.
-3 But when she could no longer hide him, she got him a papyrus [d]basket and covered it with tar and pitch.
+3 But when she could no longer hide him, she got him a papyrus basket and covered it with tar and pitch.
 Then she put the child in it and set it among the reeds by the bank of the Nile.
-4 And his sister stood at a distance to find out what would happen to him.